 Physicians often say that medicine became truly effective in the mid-twentieth century when an avalanche of new remedies became available, first in Europe and North America but soon thereafter around the world.
 Collectively dubbed “the wonder drugs,” these products included sulfa drugs and antibiotics for bacterial infections, cortico-steroids for arthritis and other inflammatory diseases, tranquilizers for mental illness, and diuretics for hypertension.
 The new medicines offered patients relief from dread diseases and physicians long-awaited validation of the power of scientific medicine.
 For a generation that came of age in the 1940s and 1950s, they testified to the creative and beneficent powers of science.
 The “wonder drugs” also gave pharmaceutical firms lucrative new products and governments complex new regulatory challenges.
 Many of our current debates over drug development, testing, marketing, and pricing commenced in the 1950s, as newly-introduced drugs helped reshape health care.
 This seminar will treat the history of these “wonder drugs”: their origins in biomedical research, their production and distribution, and some of the medical and political issues that are associated with their cost and safety.
 All participants in the seminar will be required to write a research paper of at least 20 pages involving the use of primary sources.
 Two class meetings per week.

 Not open to first-year students.
 Limited to 15 students.
 Enrollment requires attendance at the first class meeting.
 Fall semester.
-Professor A. Gordon.2016-17: Not offered
+Professor A. Gordon.2017-18: Offered in Fall 2017

 (Offered as HIST 439 [EU] and EUST 339) The course will explore a most intense and fascinating period in Russian history: the years 1890-1910.
 This period witnessed rapid urbanization and industrialization; the rise of professional and mass politics; first instances of modern terrorism and an intensification of nationalist struggles; imperialist ventures in Central Asia, Manchuria, and Korea; several revolutions and wars; and, above all, an unprecedented efflorescence of modernist culture in the late Russian Empire which was readily exported to and consumed in Europe.
 We will analyze these developments through a range of sources, including resources found at the Mead Art Museum.
 In addition to acquainting students with major developments in turn-of-the-century Russian Empire, the class will address contemporary scholarly debates that focus on concepts such as “modernity,” “self,” “discipline,” “knowledge,” “civil society,” and “nationalism.”
 Students will be required to complete an independent research paper.
 One class meetings per week.